-Do you change over your closet for the FW and SS seasons?
-I never used to do this, but I recently started, like last summer, and it’s made a huge diff.
-I just did this the other day and I wanted to walk you guys through the process so that you can try it too.
-It made such a difference for me, everything feels so much less cluttered and more organized—it’s like a whole new world!
+Do you change over your closet for the fall/winter and spring/summer seasons?
+I never used to do this, but I recently started and it’s made a huge difference!
+I actually just performed this task the other day and thought I would walk through the process so that you can try it too.
+It really has made a difference for me, everything feels so much less cluttered and more organized—it’s like a whole new world!

-Next, if you’ve done this before, take all of your clothing which you’ve stored away from last season and sort through each piece; do you still like it?
+Next, if you’ve done this before, take all of the clothing which you’ve stored away from last season and sort through each piece.
+Do you still like it?
 Does it fit?
 Is it to your taste?
 Are you going to wear it or are you sick of it?
 Be honest and critical here.
-Make a donation pile for anything you don’t like, and here’s the best part, a shopping list of the things you actually need.
+Make a donation pile for anything you don’t like, and here’s the best part, a shopping list of things you need.
 I like doing this because I only have to look at my clothing for half the year, so I get less sick of seeing it all the time.
 I got rid of about 15 garments when I did this the other day.

-Now, hang up all of those items – I like to organize by garment type and then by colour.
-So my jeans come first, then my skirts, dress pants, dresses, sweaters, blouses and shell tops.
+Now, hang up all of the in-season items.
+I like to organize by garment type and then by color.
+So, my jeans come first, then my skirts, dress pants, dresses, sweaters, blouses and shell tops.

-Finish up by folding away your off-season’s clothing and storing it where you can.
+Finally, finish up by folding away your off-season clothing and storing it wherever you can.
 I have a cupboard designated to do this, but if you don’t have extra cupboard space, get an under-the-bed bin to take care of the clothing.

 You can do the same thing for the front closet.
 Switch out seasonal jackets, shoes and outdoor accessories.
 Case in point, I have a real beat up pair of black over-the-knee boots which have seen better days and really need to go.
-The fun part is, I actually get to go shopping for these this season – the last time I purchased these boots, which are a wardrobe staple, was four years ago, so it’s time to go shopping and replace them.
+The last time I purchased these boots, which are a wardrobe staple, was four years ago, so it’s time to go shopping and replace them.

 When the next wave of seasons roll in, you can go through the same process.
 You’ll feel like you have more options, you won’t have to pass over half your closet to find something to wear, and you’ll actually have less clutter in your closet because you’ve only got the good, seasonal stuff in there.